davide-marino00/PBI_DOCS/refac.md

 			            )
 			    )
 ```
-- **DAX Explanation (Generated):** The DAX code snippet you provided is a measure called `UTILIZATION_New`, which calculates the utilization rate of resources (like employees or contractors) based on their billable hours compared to their total hours worked.
-Here’s a breakdown of what it does in simple business terms:
+- **DAX Explanation (Generated):** The DAX code snippet you provided is a measure called 'UTILIZATION_New'.
+Let's break it down into simple business terms to understand what it calculates or achieves.

+### Key Components of the Measure:

 1. **Variables Defined**:
-   - `_TotalBillableHours`: This variable captures the total number of hours that are billable to clients.
-It represents the productive time that can be charged for services rendered.
+   - **_TotalBillableHours**: This variable captures the total number of hours that can be billed to clients.
+It is represented by another measure called `[UTI_TotalBillableHours]`.
-   - `_TotalHours`: This variable captures the total number of hours worked by the resources, which includes both billable and non-billable hours.
+   - **_TotalHours**: This variable captures the total number of hours worked, represented by another measure called `[UTI_TOTALHOURS]`.

 2. **Return Logic**:
+   - The measure uses a series of conditional checks (IF statements) to determine what value to return.
-   - The measure first checks if there are any active contacts (represented by `[Msr_ActiveContacts]`).
-If there are no active contacts, the measure will not perform any calculations and will return a blank value.
+   - **First Check**: It checks if there are any active contacts (`[Msr_ActiveContacts]`).
+If there are no active contacts, the measure will not proceed further.
-   - If there are active contacts, it then checks if the total hours worked (`_TotalHours`) is not blank.
-If it is blank, the measure will not perform any calculations and will return a blank value.
+   - **Second Check**: If there are active contacts, it checks if the total hours worked (`[UTI_TOTALHOURS]`) is not blank.
+If it is blank, the measure will not proceed further.
-   - If both conditions are met (active contacts exist and total hours are available), it calculates the utilization rate by dividing the total billable hours by the total hours worked.
+   - **Final Calculation**: If both previous checks are satisfied, it calculates the utilization rate by dividing the total billable hours by the total hours worked.
+If this division results in a blank value (which can happen if total hours are zero), it returns 0 instead of a blank.

+### What It Achieves:

+In summary, this measure calculates the **utilization rate** of resources (like employees or teams) based on the hours they have worked.
+Utilization rate is a key performance indicator in many businesses, especially in service industries, as it shows how effectively the available hours are being used for billable work.

+- If there are active contacts and total hours worked are available, it provides a percentage that indicates how much of the total hours worked were billable.
-   - If the result of this division is blank (which can happen if total hours are zero), it returns 0 instead of a blank value.
-This ensures that the measure always provides a numeric output.
+- If there are no active contacts or if total hours worked is not available, it ensures that the measure returns a meaningful value (either 0 or a calculated percentage) rather than leaving it blank.

-3. **Outcome**:
-   - The final output of this measure is the utilization rate, which is expressed as a fraction or percentage.
-This rate indicates how effectively the resources are being utilized in terms of billable work compared to their total available working hours.
-A higher utilization rate suggests that more of the available time is being spent on billable work, which is generally a positive indicator for business performance.

-In summary, `UTILIZATION_New` helps businesses understand how efficiently their resources are being used by comparing billable hours to total hours worked, while also ensuring that the measure handles cases where data might be missing.
+This measure helps businesses understand their efficiency in utilizing their workforce for billable tasks, which can inform decisions about resource allocation, project management, and overall productivity.

 ---